bryaneytor/pg_pitrery_bk/README.md

 **Be aware that using `rm` can be dangerous if you are not paying attention to what you are deleting**

-After deleting the contents of the main folder then we extract the contents of the gzip backup in the main folder

-`tar xvfz /path/to/db_file_backup.tar.gz -C /var/lib/postgresql/12/main/`

-normaly after this you would restore the backup by adding a `recovery.signal` file, but in this case we will use pitrery to do that for us.
+normaly after this you would restore the backup by adding a `recovery.signal` file and extracting a tar file with the base backup, but in this case we will use pitrery to do that for us.

 using the postgres user execute the following command

 `pitrery restore -d 'YYYY-MM-DD HH:MM:SS'` adding the date point-in-time where we want to restore our database

 Then we check first if the `recovery.signal` is correctly configured, in any case you can add the instructions manually